NWU-eResearch/2022-10-24-ttt-NWU-Online/index.md

 humantime: "9:00 am - 13:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-07-27      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-07-30        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Angelique van Rensburg", "Martin Dreyer"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Angelique van Rensburg", "Martin Dreyer", "Juan Steyn"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["eresearch@nwu.ac.za"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:   https://pad.carpentries.org/2020-07-27-ttt-online-SAST          # optional: URL for the workshop Etherpad if there is one